harvester/docs/docs/troubleshooting/installation.md

         /tmp/cos.*
         ```

-        And output of thse commands:
+        And output of these commands:

         ```
         blkid